Penn State Nittany Lions men's lacrosse: History

 Penn State was an independent varsity lacrosse program from 1913 through 1999 until it joined the Eastern College Athletic Conference (ECAC) from 2000-2009.
 Penn State was a member of the Colonial Athletic Association (CAA) Conference from 2010 -2014.
-Penn State joined the newly formed lacrosse Big Ten Conference (B1G) starting in 2015 until today.
+Penn State joined the newly formed lacrosse Big Ten Conference (B1G) starting in 2015.

 The current head coach is Jeff Tambroni since 2011, who was hired after a successful ten-year run as head coach at Cornell, including making it to two championship weekends with a close loss in the 2009 NCAA finals.
 He is among the winningest Division I lacrosse coaches with 200 career wins, was 2009 USILA Division I Coach of the Year, and three-time conference Coach of the Year with Penn State.
 He played collegiate lacrosse at Hobart, where he ranks among the school's all-time greats after he earned three All-America awards and three national championships resulting in induction into their Hall of Fame.

-Penn State has made five appearances in the NCAA Division I Men's Lacrosse Championship Tournament with a record of 2-5.
+Penn State has made seven appearances in the NCAA Division I Men's Lacrosse Championship Tournament with a record of 4-7.
 The first appearance coming in 2003 resulted in a first-round loss to Towson 11-6.
 In 2005, they lost to Maryland in the first round 14-10.
 The Nittany Lions made the tournament in 2013 as the #8 seed, the first time they achieved a seeding in the NCAAs, losing to Yale 13–10.
 Penn State appeared in 2017 as the #7 seed but was eliminated in the first round by Towson 10-8.
 2019 was their best season, the Nittany Lions were Big Ten Conference season and tournament champions for the first time and entered the 2019 tournament as the #1 seed.
 They had victories over UMBC 25-10 and Loyola 21-14 to advance to Championship weekend before their season came to an end with a 21-17 loss to Yale in the semifinals.